smohadjer/helloInvoice/README.md

 # helloInvoice
-A web app that allows users create invoices in browser on any device
+A web app that allows users create and manage their invoices online and from any device.

 # Phase I functionalities
 - Create a new invoice